 Interesting facts about Andros Island, Greece

-- Try Fourtalia, a traditional dish made of potatoes, omelette and cheese
+Try Fourtalia, a traditional dish made of potatoes, omelets, and cheese.

-- Sweet choices: nougatines, local marzipan sweet, Kaltsounia made with honey, walnuts and pin nuts and patsitsakia, made of roasted almonds
+Sweet choices: nougatines, local marzipan sweet, Kaltsounia made with honey, walnuts, pin nuts, and patsitsakia, made of roasted almonds.

 Where to Stay in Andros

-Villa George (budget) in Batzi Andros is perfectly located in front of the sea with a fantastic beach to swim in, quiet, super clean with friendly and helpful staff.
-Batsi village is just 5 mins walking.
-Check availability and prices in Booking.com
+My Pick!
+Villa George in Batzi Andros is perfectly located in front of the sea with a fantastic beach to swim in, quiet, super clean with friendly and helpful staff.
+Batsi village is just a 5-minute walk.

-The two islands are very close and Antiparos – Paros ferry boat trip duration is about 7 minutes.
-It is usual to pop to Antiparos for a day tour if you are already in Paros.
+The two islands are very close and there is a ferry boat trip duration is about 7 minutes.
+It is usual to pop into Antiparos for a day tour if you are already in Paros.

-Paros is a very popular holiday island amongst Greeks and famous for its beaches and its simple lines as a place.
+Paros is a very popular vacation island and is famous for its golden-sand beaches and its simple lines as a place.
 Antiparos is less crowded than Paros and really worth visiting just for its stunning beaches.

-Paros was one of the first Cycladic islands I visited back in my early twenty’s and the only thing I remember doing was staying on the beach all day and clubbing all night.
-No hiking back then!
+Paros was one of the first Cycladic islands I visited back in my early twenties and the only thing I remember doing was staying on the beach all day and clubbing all night.
+No hiking back then! 😀

 What is hiking in Paros – Antiparos like?